Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: Conclusion and Future work

 Our results can be extended in several directions.
-First, in this work, we have made seemingly unnecessary Assumption~\ref{asmp:smooth_measure_on_manifold_in_proofs} that likely can be lifted.
-Secondly, compared to~\cite{divol2022measure} our convergence rate in $W_1$ still suboptimally scales as $\sqrt{D}$.
-Thirdly, the sampling complexity bound $O(d^3)$ is unlikely to be optimal and can be improved using more subtle analysis.
+Firstly, it is unclear if Assumption~\ref{asmp:smooth_measure_on_manifold_in_proofs} is necessary.
+We believe that similarly to~\cite{divol2022measure} inequality $\beta \ge \alpha+1$ should be enough.

 Another interesting direction is the study of which assumptions might be relaxed.
 The assumption that density $p(y) > p_{\min}$ is lower bounded is quite strong, however, the bounds we got are polynomial on $C_{\log}$, which itself is only logarithmic in $p_{\min}$, so any smoothing, e.g. by the heat kernel could help.
-Also, it is interesting to study the case when the observed samples are corrupted by an ambient bounded noise.
+Also, it is interesting to study the case when the observed samples are corrupted by a bounded ambient noise.
+Finally in a recent line of works \cite{dou24,stephanovitch2025generalizationboundsscorebasedgenerative} have obtained generalization without early stopping without the manifold hypothesis, notably because the score has the required smoothness uniformly over $t$.
+It is unclear if this can be achieved in the context of degenerate distributions over a smooth manifold.

-Finally, one can focus on the training stage.
-We built estimator $\hat{s}$ as empirical risk minimizer over the integral loss $\ell_{\hat{s}}(y)$, however on practice only a monte-carlo approximation of $\ell_{\hat{s}}(y)$ is available, and the number of this monte-carlo samples directly affect the optimization time.